 An interactive novel

 Project: Below is a personal project following Siggy Smith, a character from The Galean Universe, an up-and-coming novel series.
 You can read the synopsis of book one here.
 I started this project in Twine, but then adapted it to work in Unity3D so I could house the story in a dynamic atmosphere and add more interactive elements.
-This project challenged me as a programmer, but that only made it far more satisfactory when it worked without exploding.
+This project challenged me as a programmer, but that only made it far more satisfying when it worked without exploding.

 I presented this project at the RMIT Games Showcase 2017.